 We’ve all heard a great deal about the Sunburn festivals and NH7 Weekenders.
-They are known to be massive spaces of musical commingling, where people come together for an otherworldly experience of feeling, understanding and getting to know about various kinds of music.
 Yet there are some music festivals that offer instances where nature becomes one with music.
 Camping, adventure, leisure and winding down by winding up, these festivals are making the rounds in the music circuit and growing bigger and better every year, and they’re all here!
 In our lovely country!

 In the past years, the festival has seen performances from famous bands like Shaa’ir & Func, Menwhopause, Sky Rabbit, Lee Ranaldo, Steve Shelley and The Dust, and many more.